 - You will probably have to write using LaTeX.
 In this case I can recommend Overleaf, a web-based collaborative LaTeX editor.

 - For your bibliography, you can do everything yourself, or get a Reference Manager!
-The most well-known are Zotero, Mendeley, and Endnote, but I am currently using Paperpile!
+The most well-known are Zotero, Mendeley, and Endnote.
+I am currently using Zotero!

 - Good resource to understand Peer Review!